How to Scrape Dynamic Web Content With Puppeteer and Incogniton

 }

-For headless mode (better suited for large-scale scraping), modify the request body:
+For headless mode—better suited for large-scale scraping, modify the request body to include the customArgs parameter as shown below:

 // Headless launch